 Alan and Viv Geck - Organic Green and SunGold Growers

-Alan and Viv Geck have grown kiwifruit for 15 years and grow 3 hectares of Zespri Organic Green and 1 hectare of SunGold Organic Kiwifruit.
+Alan and Viv Geck have grown kiwifruit for over 15 years and grow 3 hectares of Zespri Organic Green and 1 hectare of SunGold Organic Kiwifruit.

 "We are inspired to use sustainable growing techniques to maintain and enhance the orchard environment and can do this using organic production to grow nutritious, good tasting fruit that we really enjoy eating.
 We are privileged to work with and understand nature, for example during pollination we have a quarter of a million bees busy in the orchard."